-A basic task in the analysis of count data from RNA-Seq is the detection of differentially expressed genes.
+A basic task in the analysis of count data from RNA-seq is the detection of differentially expressed genes.
 The count data are presented as a table which reports, for each sample, the number of sequence fragments that have been assigned to each gene.
 Analogous data also arise for other assay types, including comparative ChIP-Seq, HiC, shRNA screening, mass spectrometry.
 An important analysis question is the quantification and statistical inference of systematic changes between conditions, as compared to within-condition variability.
-The package DESeq2 provides methods to test for differential expression by use of negative binomial generalized linear models; the estimates of dispersion and logarithmic fold changes incorporate data-driven prior distributions.
+The package DESeq2 provides methods to test for differential expression by use of negative binomial generalized linear models; the estimates of dispersion and logarithmic fold changes incorporate data-driven prior distributions1.
 This vignette explains the use of the package and demonstrates typical workflows.
-An RNA-Seq workflow on the Bioconductor website: http://www.bioconductor.org/help/workflows/rnaseqGene/ (formerly the Beginner's Guide PDF), covers similar material to this vignette but at a slower pace, including the generation of count matrices from FASTQ files.
+An RNA-seq workflow2 on the Bioconductor website covers similar material to this vignette but at a slower pace, including the generation of count matrices from FASTQ files.

-DESeq2 version: 1.6.3
+DESeq2 version: 1.10.1